 - Which of the various Martin Freres maker’s stamps (logos) was used on the clarinet?

-Further, retail prices of re-fabricated (or overhauled) vintage Martin Freres Clarinets are stable, and actual sales reveal that trend as well.
-Recent retail prices online for a re-fabricated example of the last model release of the “LaMonte” series MARTIN FRERES clarinet has seen rising sales trends with an average selling price of $400 (2014).*
+Further, retail prices of re-fabricated or overhauled vintage Martin Freres Clarinets are stable, and actual sales reveal that trend as well.
+Recent retail prices online for a re-fabricated example of the last model release of the LaMonte series MARTIN FRERES clarinet, Lamonte Model 2, has seen rising sales trends with an average selling price of $450 US.

 The value of all original Grenadilla Wood and Rosewood Martin Freres Clarinets with manufacture dates before WWII which are highly sought by woodwind collectors can bring as much as $2000.